Battle of Eckernförde: Background

-When the fighting resumed after the armistice in 1849, the Danes attacked Sundeved and Schleswig.
+When the fighting resumed after the armistice of Malmö in 1849, the Danes attacked Sundeved and Schleswig.
 To support the offensive, the Danish Navy would carry out a diversionary attack on the town of Eckernförde and destroy the German coastal batteries there.
 A smaller force of 250 troops would also be put ashore to give the impression of a larger landing force.
 The German flanks were vulnerable to landings along the coasts of Schleswig and such a company could not be ignored by the Germans.
 Commander Frederik August Paludan was appointed commander of the operation.

 The Danish Squadron

 The Danish force assigned to the attack consisted of: